-- Inclusiveness.
+- management system, leaders should focus on delivering the information in a clear, understandable, and timely way.
+For instance, a leader should be very clear when explaining to employees the expectations about their performance, which will contribute to enhancing all four justice dimensions. - Inclusiveness.
 Good systems include input from multiple sources on an ongoing basis.
 First, the evaluation process must represent the concerns of all the people who will be affected by the outcome.
 Consequently, employees must participate in the process of creating the system by providing input regarding what behaviors or results will be measured and how.
-This is particularly important in today's diverse and global organizations, which include individuals from different cultural backgrounds, which may lead to different views regarding what is performance and how it should be measured.
+This is particularly important in today's diverse and global organizations, including individuals from different cultural backgrounds, which may lead to different views regarding what performance is and how it should be measured.
 Second, input about employee performance should be gathered from the employees themselves before the performance review meeting.
 In short, all participants must be given a voice in the process of designing and implementing the system.
 Such inclusive systems are likely to lead to more successful systems, including less employee resistance, improved performance, and fewer legal challenges. - Openness.
 Good systems have no secrets.
-First, performance is evaluated frequently and performance feedback is provided on an ongoing basis.
+First, performance is evaluated frequently, and performance feedback is provided on an ongoing basis.
 Therefore, employees are continually informed of the quality of their performance.
 Second, the review meeting consists of a two-way communication process during which information is exchanged, not delivered from the supervisor to the employee without his or her input.
 Third, standards should be clear and communicated on an ongoing basis.
 Finally, communications are factual, open, and honest. - Correctability.
 The process of assigning ratings should minimize subjective aspects; however, it is virtually impossible to create a system that is completely objective because human judgment is an important component of the evaluation process.
-When employees perceive an error has been made, there should be a mechanism through which this error can be

-- corrected.
-Establishing an appeals process, through which employees can challenge what may be unjust decisions, is an important aspect of a good performance management system. - Standardization.
+When employees perceive an error has been made, there should be a mechanism through which this error can be corrected.
+Establishing an appeals process through which employees can challenge what may be unjust decisions is an important aspect of a good performance management system. - Standardization.
 As noted earlier, good systems are standardized.
 This means that performance is evaluated consistently across people and time.
 To achieve this goal, the ongoing training of the individuals in charge of appraisals, usually managers, is a must. - Ethicality.
 Good systems comply with ethical standards.
 This means that the supervisor suppresses his or her personal self-interest in providing evaluations.
-In addition, the supervisor evaluates only performance dimensions for which she has sufficient information, and the privacy of the employee is respected.
+In addition, the supervisor evaluates only performance dimensions for which she has sufficient information, and the privacy of the employee is respected.67

-Table 1-4 lists the characteristics of an ideal performance management system.
+Table 1.4 lists the characteristics of an ideal performance management system.
 Implementing a performance management system that includes the characteristics just described will pay off.
-A study conducted for Mercer, a global diversified consulting company, revealed that the 1,200 workers surveyed stated that they could improve their productivity by an average of 26% if they were not held back by a lack of "direction, support, training, and equipment."
 Successfully implementing a performance management system can give workers the direction and support that they need to improve their productivity.

 Now, think about the performance management system implemented in your organization or the last organization for which you worked.
-Which of the features listed in Table 1-4 are included in the system you are considering?
+Which of the features listed in Table 1.4 are included in the system you are considering?
 How far is your system from the ideal?